QUEER FEMINIST APPROACHES - 2024/5

-This module will continue to maintain an up to date perspective on the development/s in queer theory and/or feminist scholarship, paying particular attention to both classic publications in the field as well as materials from very recent cutting-edge queer and feminist studies.
+This module will be a continuously updated course on the developments in queer theory and feminist scholarship.
+Students will be encouraged to pay attention to both classic publications in the field as well as materials from very recent cutting-edge queer and feminist studies.
 Because of the rapidly changing area of study exact content is likely to differ year to year and is at the discretion of the module leader as an expert in the field.
-This module’s approach is grounded in a research-led teaching from a module leader actively engaged in the field which benefits students greatly.
+This module’s approach is grounded in a research-led teaching from a module leader actively engaged in the field.

-Indicative content for this module includes: queer and feminist thought across various time periods within multiple disciplines; and how they intersect with disability studies, critical race theory, animal studies, pedagogical approaches and feminist science studies.
-Key scholars and theorists referred to in the module as queer feminists are likely to include: bell hooks, Sara Ahmed, Judith Butler, Donna Haraway and Susan Stryker.
+Indicative content for this module includes: queer and feminist thought across various time periods within multiple disciplines; intersections with disability studies, critical race theory, animal studies, pedagogical approaches and feminist science studies.
+Key scholars and theorists referred to in the module are likely to include: bell hooks, Sara Ahmed, Judith Butler, Donna Haraway and Susan Stryker.
 However, some content may focus on query theory alone and others of feminist thought alone.
 Indicative key questions asked of the module include: Why queer?
 Why Feminist?
 Where do the two collide and intersect?
 What are the futures of queer feminist approaches?

-Give students the opportunity to demonstrate and hone key skills required at the latter stages of the programme.
-In the first assignment, students advancing their independent thinking and reflexivity in developing their own ‘toolkits’.
+The first assessment offers students the opportunity to demonstrate their independent and reflexive thinking, in developing their own “toolkits”.
 These toolkits are inspired by the work of Sara Ahmed and are about the collation of critical ‘tools’ students have found essential and useful in their studies.
 These may include academic theory, key scholars, other books, alternative medias etc. Centrally, the assignment strategy is set out to give students the opportunity to synthesise and apply their learning with original and personal examples.
 Such ‘toolkits’ will aid students in the future and help them reflect on their learning.
-The second assignment deliberately sets up greater opportunity for group work, peer to peer learning and feedback and workshopping.
-Through developing presentations students are applying academic knowledge to new examples, case studies or areas of consideration.
-This strategy allows for students to reimagine their knowledge and skills and use them in presentations – a highly applicable communication style and relevant for future roles.

 Thus, the summative assessment for this module consists of: